adityasolanki205/ML-Model-Deployment-Using-Dataflow/.ipynb_checkpoints/README-checkpoint.md

     if __name__ == '__main__':
         run()
 ```
+6. **Creating Vertex AI endpoint**: Now we will create an endpoint in vertex AI.
+To do that we will have to follow below steps.
+    - Save the Model to GCS Bucket: To do that we will move our model to a GCS bucket

+      ```python
+            from google.cloud import storage
+            storage_client = storage.Client()
+            bucket = storage_client.bucket("test_german_data")
+            model_artifact = bucket.blob('model-artifact/'+'model.joblib')
+            model_artifact.upload_from_filename('model.joblib')
+      ```

+    - Register the model to Vertex AI Model Regsitry: To Upload to Model registry we will use the below code
+      ```python
+            from google.cloud.resourcemanager_v3 import FoldersAsyncClient
+            from google.cloud import aiplatform
+            from google.cloud.aiplatform.explain import ExplanationSpec
+            display_name = "german_credit-model-sdk"
+            artifact_uri = "gs://test_german_data/model-artifact"
+            serving_container_image_uri = "asia-docker.pkg.dev/vertex-ai/prediction/sklearn-cpu.1-5:latest"

+            model = aiplatform.Model.upload(
+                    display_name=display_name,
+                    artifact_uri=artifact_uri,
+                    location='asia-south1',
+                    serving_container_image_uri=serving_container_image_uri,
+                    sync=False
+                )
+      ```
+    - Create an online prediction endpoint: To Create the Endpoint we will use the code below

+      ```python
+            from google.cloud.resourcemanager_v3 import FoldersAsyncClient
+            from google.cloud import aiplatform
+            from google.cloud.aiplatform.explain import ExplanationSpe
+            deployed_model_display_name = "german-credit-model-endpoint"
+            traffic_split = {"0": 100}
+            machine_type = "n1-standard-4"
+            min_replica_count = 1
+            max_replica_count = 1

+            endpoint = model.deploy(
+                    deployed_model_display_name=deployed_model_display_name,
+                    machine_type=machine_type,
+                    traffic_split = traffic_split,
+                    min_replica_count=min_replica_count,
+                    max_replica_count=max_replica_count
+            )
+      ```

-6. **Predicting Customer segments**: Now we will implement the machine learning model.
+7. **Predicting Customer segments by downloading model everytime**: Now we will implement the machine learning model.
 If you wish to learn how this machine learning model was created, please visit this [repository](https://github.com/adityasolanki205/German-Credit).
 We will save this model using JobLib library.
 To load the sklearn model we will have to follow the steps mentioned below:
     - Download the Model from Google Storage bucket using download_blob method

     - Load the model using setup() method in Predict_data() class